EasyCorp/EasyAdminBundle/Resources/doc/tutorials/upload-files-and-images.md

 - { property: 'contract', template: 'contract', base_path: %app.path.user_contracts% }
 ```

-Finally, update the custom template to use this new option:
+Then, update the custom template to use this new option:

 ```twig
 <a href="{{ field_options.base_path ~ '/' ~ value }}">View contract (PDF)</a>